Naveen-Vallamsetty/E-cube-web-app/README.md

 - **Payment Integration:** Adding a payment gateway for online payments.
 - **User Authentication:** Implementing login and registration features for personalized user experiences.
 - **Seat Selection Improvements:** Enhancing the seat selection process with better UI/UX.
-- **Search Functionality:** Adding a search bar to quickly find movies and events.
+- **Search Functionality:** Adding a search bar to find movies and events quickly.